ProgrammableToaster/Mental-Health-Awareness/README.md

 Brain Blossom is a informative, well presented website that gives the user begginner-friendly information about mental health issues and offers adive on how to recognise issues and deal with stress.
 The site uses relaxing colours

 ## 🛠️ Features
-- **Responsive & Cross-Browser**: Tested across Chrome, Safari, Firefox, and mobile devices to ensure a universal festive experience.
+- **Responsive & Cross-Browser**: Tested across Chrome, Safari, Firefox, and mobile devices to ensure a universal experience.